rodolphocastro/deno-swapi/README.md

 ### Backend

-To run the api (as of the latest version) run `deno run --unstable --allow-read --allow-net .\app.ts`.
+To run the api (as of the latest version) run `deno run --unstable --allow-read --allow-net --allow-run .\app.ts`.

 This will: